aethctl/aethctl/README.md

 one with `nix-store --query`.

 **[Ryostore](https://github.com/aethctl/ryostore)**
-Ryoku components, themes and desktop extras packaged for the ecosystem.
+Ryoku components, themes and desktop extras packaged for the ecosystem, made for Ryoku on NixOS

 ### >_ stack